Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

     --out-file tmp/user2.addr
 ```

-- So we just pick file names for the verification key and the signing key.
+- We pick file names for the verification key and the signing key.
-- And then we use the cardano cli address keygen command where we just specify these two file names.So this will create a key pair and
+- Then we use the Cardano-CLI address keygen command where we specify these two file names; this will create a key pair
-- then we use the address build command where that command as parameter gets the payment verification key file, that's the file where we just wrote the newly created verification key  to and creates an address.Optionally, we could also  specify a starting component for this address, but we  don't do this in this case.So this is a pure payment address without a staking component.
+- Lastly, we use the address build command where that command as parameter gets the payment verification key file.
+Optionally, we could also specify a starting component for this address, but chose not to do this.

+This is a pure payment address without a staking component.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/make-user2.sh
 ```
-we can run that.And then if we look in the temp folder we see that these three files have been created.
+We can now execute the script, and then if we look in the temp folder, we will see these three files have been created.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ls tmp